Clan Rising

 Who are some famous Llewellyns?

-Notable bearers of the Llewellyn name include Richard Llewellyn (1906–1983) — novelist, How Green Was My Valley, Karl Llewellyn (1893–1962) — American jurist, drafter of the Uniform Commercial Code and Roddy Llewellyn (b.
-1947) — landscape designer.
+Notable bearers of the Llewellyn name include Richard Llewellyn (1906–1983), novelist, How Green Was My Valley, Karl Llewellyn (1893–1962), American jurist, drafter of the Uniform Commercial Code and Roddy Llewellyn (b.
+1947), landscape designer.
+Each is profiled on the family page, with cross-links to the geography, stories, and historical events tied to their life.

 Is Llewelyn the same family as Llewellyn?